Nangli Wazidpur

 Nangli Wazidpur is a village in the western part of the state of Uttar Pradesh.
 It forms part of the New Okhla Industrial Development Authority's planned industrial city, Noida, falling in Sector-135, noida.
 Nangli Wazidpur is about 25 kilometers (12 mi) southeast of New Delhi and Nangli Wazidpur is around 900 meters from Yamuna Expressway, formerly known as Taj Expressway, and opposite Sector 93.
 The village is a part of the Dadri Vidhan Sabha (state assembly) constituency and Gautam Buddh Nagar Lok Sabha (parliamentary) constituency.
 In terms of caste structure, Rajputs (Hindus) are the majority in this village.
-The village was founded by "Chaudhary Kishanshah Chauhan " a Great social reformer from Honi family.